giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>
 <div class="property-body">
 <div class="property-meta">
-<span class="property-type">integer</span>
+<span class="property-type">string</span>

 </div>

 <div class="property-description">
-<p>The maximum time in seconds for a deployment to make progress before it is considered to be failed.
-The deployment controller will continue to process failed deployments and a condition with a ProgressDeadlineExceeded reason will be surfaced in the deployment status.
-Note that progress will not be estimated during the time a deployment is paused.
-Defaults to 600s.</p>
+<p>Selector is the same as the label selector but in the string format to avoid introspection by clients.
+The string will be in the same format as the query-param syntax.
+More info about label selectors: <a href="http://kubernetes.io/docs/user-guide/labels#label-selectors">http://kubernetes.io/docs/user-guide/labels#label-selectors</a></p>

 </div>